Blaze your own trail in a province filled with bold opportunities.

 This expansive province has plenty of vibrant regions where skilled and motivated career professionals can flourish.
 A few of the most popular locations include:

 - Calgary—As Alberta's largest city, this booming metropolis offers plenty of student-friendly amenities.
 For instance, getting around is often as simple as hopping onto a rapid-transit bus or the well-liked CTrain.
-(In 2014 alone, riders took almost 110 million trips on Calgary Transit's system.***) But the city's residents rarely have to go very far to find great entertainment or employment opportunities.
+(In 2020 alone, riders took over 51 million trips on Calgary Transit's system.***) But the city's residents rarely have to go very far to find great entertainment or employment opportunities.
 Calgary is packed with both.

 - Edmonton—This high-energy city is known for being a gateway to Alberta's oil and gas industries in the north.
 As such, it attracts a lot of quality employers who like its strategic location and well-trained workforce.
 And, as in Calgary, students can discover a lot to love in Edmonton.
 From the convenient and ever-expanding public transit system to the fabulous parks and nightlife, you might find many reasons to live, learn, and stay.